Piraeus Bank

 Piraeus Bank (Τράπεζα Πειραιώς) is a Greek multinational financial services company with its headquarters in Athens, Greece.
 Piraeus Bank's shares have been listed on the Athens Stock Exchange (ATHEX) since January 1918.

 In Greece, with a 30% market share in loans (34.4 billion) and 29% in deposits (54.6 billion), it is the country's largest bank.

 Piraeus has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 Overview

 Piraeus Bank is a universal bank providing various banking services.

-Historically a bank supportive of SMEs it now also possesses particular know-how in the areas of agricultural banking, consumer and mortgage credit, green banking, capital markets, investment banking, leasing and electronic banking.
+It operates in agricultural banking, consumer and mortgage credit, green banking, capital markets, investment banking, leasing, and electronic banking.

 Piraeus Bank and its subsidiaries form the Piraeus Bank Group.